Brooks McCormick: Philanthropy

 A noted philanthropist and art collector, McCormick bequeathed 11 works of art to the Art Institute of Chicago upon his death in 2006, including paintings by Édouard Manet, Edgar Degas, Winslow Homer, Paul Cézanne, and John Singer Sargent.
 McCormick had been president of the Art Institute's board from 1944 until 1954.

 McCormick also willed his collection of rare bird books and paintings to the International Crane Foundation, which reaped more than $2.7 million from their sale after his death.

 Family

 McCormick's wife, former Illinois state legislator Hope Baldwin McCormick, died in 1993.
 McCormick had four children, two of whom died before him.
 His eldest daughter, Martha McCormick Hunt, died in 1989 of cervical cancer at age 46, and his son Mark died in 1992 at age 47 of carbon monoxide poisoning in a suicide that was caused by depression.
 McCormick's other two children are his daughter, Abby McCormick O'Neil (born circa 1951), and a son, Brooks McCormick, Jr. (born March 1944).

 McCormick was described by the Tribune's Michael Kilian in 1990 as an "intensely private person who reflexively shuns public attention."

-McCormick died on August 15, 2006.
+McCormick died on August 15, 2006, and was buried at Graceland Cemetery.